ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 ## In higher observational type theory

-In [[higher observational type theory]], the heterogeneous identity type is a primitive type former (although depending on the presentation, it can also be obtained using $ap$ into the universe).
+In [[higher observational type theory]], the indexed heterogeneous identity type is a primitive type former (although depending on the presentation, it can also be obtained using $ap$ into the universe).
 In its general form, the type family can depend not just on a single type but on a [[type telescope]] $\Delta$.
-The resulting heterogeneous identity type then depends on an "identification in that telescope", which is defined by mutual recursion as a telescope of heterogeneous identity types.
+The resulting indexed heterogeneous identity type then depends on an "identification in that telescope", which is defined by mutual recursion as a telescope of indexed heterogeneous identity types.
 The [[type formation|formation rule]] is then

 $$\frac{\varsigma:\delta =_\Delta \delta^{'} \quad \delta \vdash A\; \mathrm{type} \quad a:A[\delta] \quad a^{'}:A[\delta^{'}]}{a =_{\Delta.A}^\varsigma a^{'}\; \mathrm{type}}$$

 ... needs to be finished

-### Heterogeneous identity types in universes
+### Indexed heterogeneous identity types in universes

 Given a term of a universe $A:\mathcal{U}$, a judgment $z:\mathcal{T}_\mathcal{U}(A) \vdash B:\mathcal{U}$, terms $x:\mathcal{T}_\mathcal{U}(A)$ and $y:\mathcal{T}_\mathcal{U}(A)$, and an identity $p:\mathrm{id}_{\mathcal{T}_\mathcal{U}(A)}(x,y)$, we have